WithoutHaste/Pinker/README.md

 Dashed line: `=>` or `-->`

 Any kind of line can be combined with any kind of arrow.
+Leave off the arrow-head for a plain line.

 ### Single-Level Diagram